 You may not need treatment if it does not persist that long.

 However, the stinging sensation can become uncomfortable as it is in a burning mouth syndrome.

 Hence, even if this condition is not alarming, you should identify its cause, diagnose it and get treatment.

 Geographic Tongue Causes

-The exact cause of the condition is unknown.
+The exact cause of geographic tongue is unknown.

 However, there is a link between other conditions that can result in benign migratory glossitis.

 The patches on the tongue can appear with these conditions.